Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Work from top to bottom.
 Bring needle out at left side, hold thread down with left thumb and insert needle at right side a little above the starting point.
 Bringing needle out on right side, a little below the starting point and with thread below needle. then hold thread down again, insert needle at left side immediately below starting point and bring it out on the left side, the stitch being the same length as before, with thread below needle.
 Repeat

-Work a single cross over four threads.
-Bring needle out at centre of bottom cross and insert at top of cross then bring out at centre of right and at centre of left.Double cross stitch - click to enlarge A variation on this stitch is to work the upright cross over four threads and this also sometimes known as a star stitch.
+Work a single cross stitch over four threads.
+Bring needle out at centre of bottom cross and insert at top of cross then bring out at centre of right and at centre of left.Photo double cross A variation on this stitch is to work the upright cross over four threads and this also sometimes known as a star stitch.

 See also Cross stitch